staticx288/SMART-Admin/docs/Testing-Node-Stations-Modules/SMART-Gatekeeper-Framework.md

 ---

-This module is essential to maintaining test integrity, enforcing procedural correctness, and protecting against operator or SmartPO misalignment.
+This module is essential to maintaining test integrity, blocking unauthorized operations at entry, and protecting against operator or SmartPO misalignment.